tim-oster/rmnp/README.md

 This can be a huge problem for games that are time sensitive because it is not uncommon for devices to encounter packet-loss.
 Therefore RMNP facilitates UDP to guarantee fast delivery without any restrictions.
 Because UDP is stateless RMNP implements an easy way to handle connection and to distinguish between "connected" clients.
-Every packet contains a small header mainly containing a CRC32 hash to ensure that all received packets were transmitted correctly.
+Every packet contains a small header mainly containing an XXH hash to ensure that all received packets were transmitted correctly.

 To guarantee reliability the receiver sends acknowledgment packets back to tell the sender which packets it received.
 The sender resends each packet until it received an acknowledgment or the maximum timeout is reached.
 Because of that RMNP is not 100% reliable